JohannesSeikowsky/gutenberg_updates/README.md

 - tests.py could very easily be extended to run for more than just 1 test case
 - `process_sql_results.py` can be made redudant by adjusting the saving functions

-**Note: a lot depends on the integration of this pipeline into the "normal" publishing process, which is why that's No1 on this list.**
+**Note: a LOT depends on the integration of this pipeline into the "normal" publishing process, which is why that's No1 on this list.**